BenasJasilionis/tech201_k8/README.md

 * `Kubernetes node` -> A worker machine that runs Kubernetes workloads.
 Can be physical or virtual
 * `Kubernetes workload` -> An application running on Kubernetes.
 Workloads are run inside `pods`
 * `Kubernetes pod` -> A set of running containers in a cluster
+* `Image registry` -> Where container images are kept.
+Transferred to nodes by `control planes` for execution within pods.
 * Overal structure, from the inside out -> Workload -> Container -> Pod -> Node -> Cluster
+## Kubernetes architecture -> Control plane
+A `kubernetes control plane` is used to control a `kubernetes cluster`.
+Below are the componenets:
+* `kube-apiserver` -> Exposes the `kubernetes api`.
+External communications from command line interface passthrough the `kube-apiserve`.
+All control plane to node communication passes through `kube-apiserver`.
+*

 ![](images/cluster.png)